 Can I qualify for a construction loan?
-Long before choosing a lender to work with, make sure your credit is in order.
-Also take into account any possible changing financial circumstances over the life of the loan.
+Before choosing a lender to work with, make sure your credit is in order.
+Also, take into account any possible changing financial circumstances over the life of the loan.

 What Are My Needs?

 Now on to something more fun!
 With your budget set, you must answer a series of lifestyle questions to determine your needs and family lifestyle, which differ depending on the family members’ life cycles.

 So before choosing a floor plan, we suggest going through our House Plan Lifestyle Questionnaire: